binerogroup/documentation/_sources/storage/object-storage/object-encryption.rst.txt

 .. note::

-   If you retrieve the object using the :doc:`Swift API <swift>` the data will still be encrypted as the decryption is only when using the :doc:`S3 API <s3>`.
+   If you retrieve the object by using the :doc:`Swift API <swift>` you will still receive the encrypted data as the decryption only happens when using the :doc:`S3 API <s3>`.

 .. note::

-   When using any of our portals to work with the object storage it is using the :doc:`Swift API <swift>` and will thus not decrypt the object upon retrieval.
+   When using any of our portals to work with the object storage it uses the :doc:`Swift API <swift>` and will thus not decrypt the object upon retrieval.

 .. important::